 How is the CST called to action?

-The Adjutant General employs the CST to support the state response either under the direction of Governor Sandoval or to support another state’s response under its supported governor.
+The Adjutant General employs the CST to support the state response either under the direction of Governor of Nevada or to support another state’s response under its supported Governor.
 CST assistance should be requested through the Nevada Department of Emergency Management Duty Officer.